theirix/deyear/README.md

  * removes empty ("empty" means empty string) frames
  * migrate old 2.3 frame to 2.4
  * copy TDRL tag to TDRC (maybe it isn't correct)
+ * remove duplicated frames (standard allows only one frame of each type)

 How to run
 ------